Bischoff/wozmania/docs/usage.md

 ![The Graphical User Interface](gui.png)

-In graphical mode, the following menus are defined:
+In the GUI, the following menus are defined:

 | Linux menus                | Apple ]\[         |
 | -------------------------- | ----------------- |